Crossing Divides Program

 A Sept.
 24 event on questions related to the First Amendment

-The discussion, which was moderated by Alfred M. Rankin Professor of Law and Faculty Director of the Solomon Center for Health Law and Policy Abbe R. Gluck ’00, covered the judges’ conceptions of the judicial role, challenges inherent in the profession, and the importance of the rule of law.
+The discussion, moderated by Alfred M. Rankin Professor of Law and Faculty Director of the Solomon Center for Health Law and Policy Abbe R. Gluck ’00, covered the judges’ conceptions of the judicial role, challenges inherent in the profession, and the importance of the rule of law.

-Dean and Sol & Lillian Goldman Professor of Law Heather K. Gerken hosted a conversation on Sept.
-24 between Professors Robert Post and Keith Whittington.
+On Sept.
+24, Dean and Sol & Lillian Goldman Professor of Law Heather K. Gerken hosted a conversation between Professors Robert Post and Keith Whittington.

 The panelists tackled difficult questions related to the First Amendment, including free speech and the academic and democratic roles of educational institutions.